TracerBench/tracerbench/README.md

 ### Testing Ambient Noise

 Assuming the pre-req mitigations above are complete, to test the ambient noise of your environment you can run and measure a few A/A tests.
 For example the control against the control.
 The results of which should all be near identical with no significant result and low variance.

+---

+# CLI

+The recommended way of consuming TracerBench is via the [TracerBench-CLI](https://github.com/TracerBench/tracerbench/tree/master/packages/cli)

 # CLI Workflow